-Agreement signed for US$150 million project to support Yemen’s conflict-affected cities
+Agreement signed for $150 million project to support Yemen’s conflict-affected cities

-The World Bank and UNOPS signed an agreement today for a US$150 million project to restore basic services in some of Yemen’s cities hardest hit by the ongoing conflict.
+The World Bank and UNOPS signed an agreement today for a $150 million project to restore basic services in some of Yemen’s cities hardest hit by the ongoing conflict.

 Funded by a grant from IDA, the World Bank's fund for the world's poorest countries, the new project will target issues like uncollected trash and untreated sewage water, both of which are contributing directly to the current cholera epidemic.
 In addition, the project will address access to electricity for critical services and urgent needs for road repair to improve mobility and access.